amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 3. Follow the instructions to register your application.

+**Important.** When registering your application, the IAM ARN that you provide must be for the IAM entity to which you attached the IAM policy from  [Step 3.
+Create an IAM policy](#Step-3-Create-an-IAM-policy).
+In this workflow, that IAM entity is the IAM role from [Step 4.
+Create an IAM role](#Step-4-Create-an-IAM-role).
+If you register your application using your IAM user, be sure that the IAM policy is attached to it.
+Otherwise your calls to the Selling Partner API will fail.
+We recommend registering your application using an IAM role, as shown in this workflow, to help you better control access to your AWS resources.

 # Viewing your developer information

 After [registering your Selling Partner API application](#registering-as-a-developer) you can sign into Developer Central to view your developer information.